 Describes the roles of the parties involved in proposal, issuance, oversight, and closeout of subawards, including the responsibilities of assessing and overseeing risk associated with a given subrecipient, audit oversight, monitoring subawards, review and processing of invoices, proper management of equipment purchased, fabricated or otherwise acquired under subawards, application of F&A costs, subaward reporting, and closeout.
 Links to associated forms and detailed procedures are also provided

 A subaward is a formal written agreement made between Stanford University and a "subrecipient" (as defined below) to perform a portion of the Statement of Work under a Stanford sponsored project.
 A subaward must include a clearly defined, intellectually significant Statement of Work (SOW) to be performed by the subrecipient.
 The subrecipient's SOW is performed by its personnel, using its own facilities and resources.
 Work is usually performed at the subrecipient's site.
 The subrecipient takes full responsibility for adhering to the terms and conditions of the subaward including those flowed down from Stanford's sponsor, and assumes creative and intellectual responsibility and leadership as well as financial management for performing and fulfilling the subrecipient's SOW within the subrecipient's approved budget.
 The subrecipient's responsibility under a subaward is also called "programmatic decision-making" under federal funding terminology.
 A subaward SOW may include fabrication of specialized equipment to be used for the Stanford sponsored research project as a project-related asset or as a deliverable to the sponsor.

 Subawards differ from procurement contracts used to acquire goods or services from vendors.
-Additional guidance is found in Section 2 of this policy.
+Additional guidance is found in below in this policy.

 B. Pass-Through Entity